Cyfrin/advanced-defi-2024/curve-v1.md

 ### Section 3 - Contract overview

-TODO: fix

 > What you will learn
 >
 > - Curve v1 AMM contract overview
-> - Parameter "A" that controls the flatness of the curve of Curve v1
+> - Parameter `A` that controls the flatness of the curve of Curve v1
-> - Number "D" that quantifies liquidity of the pool
+> - Number `D` that quantifies liquidity of the pool

 - TODO: contract overview
 - TODO: show how A affects D